jfsvak/Claims.App/README.md

 - Persist successfully extracted Claim entities somewhere, e.g. DB

 # Notes/Limitations:
-- Had to change the date as it was an invalid date.
-27. april 2017 is a thursday.
 - Parsing of amounts is not strict with regards to number group size.
 E.g. 1,23.45 will be parsed to an allowed value of 123.45.
 This is default behaviour for number parsing, so if strict amount formats needs to be followed, validation of this needs to be implemented separately